-Software licences 6 year
+Software licences 6 years

 Trademarks 10 years

 Technical knowhow 10 years

-Goodknight and Hit (Brands) are assessed as intangibles having indefinite useful life and are not amortised in the financial statements.
+Goodknight and Hit (Brands) are assessed as intangibles having indefinite useful life and are not amortised in the standalone financial statements.
 Residual value, is estimated to be immaterial by management and hence has been considered at ₹ 1.

-c.
-Borrowing Costs
+c) Borrowing Costs

 Interest and other borrowing costs attributable to qualifying assets are capitalized.
-Other interest and borrowing costs are charged to revenue.
+Other interest and borrowing costs are recognised as an expense in the period in which they are incurred.

-d.
-Impairment of non-financial assets
+d) Impairment of non-financial assets

 An impairment loss is recognised whenever the carrying value of an asset or a cash-generating unit exceeds its recoverable amount.

-Recoverable amount of an asset or a cash-generating unit is the higher of its fair value less costs of disposal and its value in use.
+Recoverable amount of an

+asset or a cash-generating unit is the higher of its fair value less costs of disposal and its value in use.
 An impairment loss, if any, is recognised in the Statement of Profit and Loss in the period in which the impairment takes place.
-The impairment loss is allocated first to reduce the carrying amount of any goodwill (if any) allocated to the cash generating unit and then to the other assets of the unit, pro rata based on the carrying amount of each asset in the unit.
+The impairment loss is allocated first to reduce the carrying amount of any goodwill (if any) allocated to the cash generating unit and then to the other assets of the unit, pro rata based on the carrying amount of each asset in the unit

 Goodwill and intangible assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
 Other assets are tested for impairment whenever events and changes in circumstances indicate the carrying amount may not be recoverable.
+An impairment loss recognized for goodwill is not reversed in a subsequent period.

-e.
-Assets held for sale
+e) Assets held for sale